-The maximum benefit is 12,480 rubles.
+The maximum benefit is 25,390 rubles.

-Childbirth grant: A lump sum of 8,000 rubles is paid, plus an additional sum paid by local government.
+Childbirth grant: A lump sum of 9,989.86 rubles is paid.
+The local government pays an additional sum.

-Pregnancy registration supplement: 300 rubles is paid when the pregnancy is registered.
+Pregnancy registration supplement: 374.62 rubles is paid when the pregnancy is registered in the first 12 weeks.